top of page

 Q: Is the purely creative process relaxing or fulfilling?

 The creative process is so much fun for me.
 So relaxing, I get into the flow, and forget about time and space.
-As my mom the psychology says, it’s a very healthy state of mind and overall positive and healthy for a person to get absorbed into the creative flow and relaxing to the soul for a person to become absorbed fully into a creative process.
+It’s a very healthy state of mind to get absorbed into the creative flow and relaxing to the soul to become fully absorbed into the creative process.

-Q: And the iterative production process a bit more stressful?
+Q: Is the iterative production process a bit more stressful?

 Oh!
 I find the creative flow process so relaxing!
 But of course, the actual production, the actual fabrication of the train car is a long, iterative process.
 I had a big learning curve with the software.
 And it was a process, learning how different material reacts to the C&C cutting process!
 I cracked alot of wood and metal!